Privacy

 GBNI primarily relies on the following legal bases for processing particular data:

-• Legitimate Interest – For the processing of members details for GB business purposes regarding programmes, resources, training, regulations and general management of the organisation, across Company, District and National levels.
-For the processing of registered customers details to allow us to provide the best possible service to our customers with the goods and services they require.
+• Legitimate Interest – For the processing of members' details for GBNI business purposes regarding programmes, resources, training, regulations and general management of the organisation, across company, district and national levels.
+For the processing of registered customers' details to allow us to provide the best possible service to our customers with the goods and services they require.

-• Legal Obligation – Under the law we must hold accurate account records for the purposes of HMRC and other funding bodies.
+• Legal Obligation – Under the law we must hold accurate accounting records for the purposes of HMRC and other funding bodies.

-• Consent – We annually review the consent given by our membership so that we hold up-to-date records to assist with the management and administration of the organisation, across Company, District and National levels.
+• Consent – We annually review the consent given by our membership so that we hold up-to-date records to assist with the management and administration of the organisation, again across all company, district and national levels.

 Collection and use of personal information